Welcome

 Yes, Harford County Public Schools will provide transportation at no cost.
 Each magnet student's home high school will now serve as the designated depot stop.

-Browse our program profile, brochure, and outline of course requirements.
+Below: Browse our program profile (top), brochure (middle), and outline of course requirements (bottom).

 The SMA is a four year program with a mandatory 2 credit research project, that is to be completed during the senior school year.